Skip to main content Skip to home page

 The court register – a database containing information about charges, penalties and final orders – can be searched at any Magistrates’ Court venue.
 Section 18 of the Magistrates’ Court Act 1989 outlines what information can be accessed from the register.
 Only matters that have concluded can be searched.

-It costs $27 to access the register.
-Notes can be taken from the information sighted.
-If a printed copy is required, a certified extract needs to be purchased and the cost is $52.50 per extract.
-Each extract contains only one charge.
+It costs $27.80 to access the register.
+If a printed copy of the information is required, a certified extract needs to be purchased and the cost is $53.90 per extract.

 Payment is made in person at the relevant Magistrates’ Court.